software-assignments-spring2021/spring-2020-idle-tower/README.md

 - Combing data on different API's will require some time and skills
 - Getting most recent data will be constrained

+## Release Plan
+- We aim to release after 3rd sprint.
+We belive that after the database is linked we will be able to release the inital version.
+From there more features and user stories will be added for greater functionality

 ## Resources
 Yelp Data: https://www.yelp.com/dataset/download